 In most cases, the state maternal and child health (MCH/ Title V) program is responsible for and funds maternal mortality surveillance for the state.

-- If you are not affiliated with the state health department or a related agency, get in touch with representatives there to learn if there are efforts already underway to establish an MMRC or related activities.
+- If you are not affiliated with the state health department or a related agency, contact representatives there to learn if efforts are already underway to establish a MMRC or related activities.

-- Historically, the American College of Obstetricians and Gynecologists (ACOG) and leaders from their districts and sections have played instrumental roles in establishing MMRCs.
+Historically, the American College of Obstetricians and Gynecologists (ACOG) and leaders from their districts and sections have played instrumental roles in establishing MMRCs.

 - Contact your ACOG district or section to express your interest in getting involved.